19 Examples of Patient Engagement Tools

 3. Lab Notifications

-4. Rx Notifications
+4. Medication Reminders and Notifications

 It seems obvious, but patients who use their medication as intended and follow the instructions have better recovery rates than those who don’t.
 Automated prescription notifications help patients know when their prescriptions are ready for pick-up, when they need a refill, and even how to take their medication.
 These small accessible reminders help keep patients engaged with their treatment plan and improve patient outcomes.

-5. Delivery Coordination
+5. Care Coordination

 6. Side Effects Management